 BIO-104 General Biology for Biology Majors II 4 credits

 This course is a continuation of BIO-103; it covers evolution, biological diversity, vertebrate systems and ecology.
 The lab exercises are designed to complement the lecture material.
-Prerequisite: BIO-103 courses are primarily freshman orientation courses and are not intended to provide complete coverage of the topics suggested by the titles printed on transcripts.
+Prerequisite: BIO-103

 BIO-190 University Seminar I 3 credits